 The purpose of this course is to examine advertising as both a science and an art.
 We will attempt to blend the basic skills as detailed in the textbook with a variety of practical experiences that will culminate in group ad presentations.
 Topics covered will include the structure of the advertising business, knowing the consumer, selecting appropriate media, the uses of research, the preparation of "ad" copy and design layouts, and the future of advertising.
 Special attention will be directed to the goals of local advertising.
+(TAG# OCM012)

-(TAG# OCM012) UG OCM012 Required Prerequisite Course(s): ENGL 0040 (minimum grade of C-) or qualifying placement test score
+Required Prerequisite Course(s): ENGL 0040 (minimum grade of C-) or qualifying placement test score.

-BUSM 2272 - CASE STUDIES IN BUSINESS 2 Credit(s); 2 Lecture Hour(s)
+BUSM 2272 - CASE STUDIES IN BUSINESS

 An application course in which some of the methods of identifying and solving business problems are applied to case studies.
 Emphasis is given to qualitative analysis and the application of the material and concepts taught in previous courses.
-UG

-Required Prerequisite Course(s): Take BUSM 1050 or BUSM 2050 and BUSM 1150, ENGL 1030, ACCT 1010.
-A minimum of 45 credit hours must be completed
+Required Prerequisite Course(s): BUSM 1150, ENGL 1030 or BUSM 1170, and a minimum of 45 credit hours completed